-Tell your doctor if you feel depressed, have trouble sleeping, or have a persistent decrease in appetite.
+Tell your healthcare provider if you feel depressed, have trouble sleeping, or have a persistent decrease in appetite.
 These are common problems after surgery, but they can slow your recovery.
 It’s important to seek help.

-Your doctor may tell you to take antibiotics before having any dental work.
+Your healthcare provider may tell you to take antibiotics before having any dental work.
 Some people who have had heart valve surgery must take antibiotics before dental work.
-Be sure to talk with your doctor about any special instructions for dental cleanings or procedures.
+Be sure to talk with your healthcare provider about any special instructions for dental cleanings or procedures.

-Discuss with your doctor what you can and can’t do as you recover.
+Discuss with your healthcare provider what you can and can’t do as you recover.
 You will have good and bad days.
 This is normal.

 Let others drive for the first 3-6 weeks after your surgery.

 Ask someone to stand nearby while you shower or do other activities, just in case you need help.

 Don’t lift anything heavier than 5 pounds for 6-8 weeks.
 Your healthcare provider may give you a specific weight restriction.